-Adjusted audit differences
+Adjusted audit differences - Group

-To assist the Audit Committee in fulfilling its governance responsibilities we present a summary of adjusted audit differences (including disclosures) identified during the course of our audit.
-As our work is ongoing, we have not yet agreed a full list of adjustments with the Authority.
-We will provided an updated report upon concluding our work.
+To assist the Audit Committee in fulfilling its governance responsibilities we present in the tables below a summary of adjusted audit differences identified during the course of our audit.
+The adjustments below have been included in the Group MIRS, Balance Sheet and CIES of the financial statements.
+These adjustments are in addition to those relating to the Authority only.